API & Security Settings

 • No system warning if CSP changes break integrations

-• IDOR validation currently applies to selected APIs only
+• IDOR validation applies only to selected APIs

 General